alberand/Blog/content/nixos-linux-kernel-vm.md

 }
 ```

+In the file above we imported a pair of Nix configuration files.
+The
+`qemu-guest.nix` is quite simple - it just adds most of the `virtio` kernel
+modules, so the system can work under QEMU.
+The `qemu-guest.nix` defines a Nix
+module.
+This module defines how NixOS configuration from `vm.nix` is build into
+virtual machine.
+The module defines many parameters to tweak the final VM, most
+of them is defined under `virtualization.` (see examples below).
+You can find
+both of these files in the nixpkgs repo ([qemu-guest.nix][8] and
+[qemu-vm.nix][9]).

+Next, we set `root` password to be empty.
+The `mutableUsers` parameter tells Nix
+to have only those users which are defined in Nix configuration.
+In other words,
+your system will have only those users which are defined in `vm.nix`.

+The last parameter is used for internal Nix states.
+Just leave it like this.

 I also suggest to `git init .` to not lose any progress.
-That's actually enough
+This is actually enough
 to get a working VM.
-Compile it as follows:
+Compile it with following command:

 ```console
                               what